 Habit #4: They set spending limits

 Happy couples plan and have an emergency fund.
-The feeling of financial insecurity can be damaging to a relationship and so having a security blanket Is important.
-But they also have balance in their financial lives and are not complete frugal all the time.
+The feeling of financial insecurity can be damaging to a relationship and so having a security blanket is important.
+But they also have balance in their financial lives and are not completely frugal all the time.
 They set aside some money for fun in the short term, as well as thinking about the long-term.

 Habit #5: They have joint bank accounts

 Happier couples tend to have a joint bank account that covers the basic monthly expenditures, such as the mortgage, groceries, utilities and personal necessities, etc. This helps to maintain an openness and transparency when it comes to money.

 There is nothing wrong with having individual accounts as well, but make sure the activity in this accounts is disclosed in your regular ‘household finance meetings’.

 If you can cover some or all of these, then you will find that money talk in your house becomes less stressful and less likely to cause arguments.